 Please read the following information carefully.
-It will help You understand how the provider You select can affect the dollar amount You must pay in connection with receiving Covered Services.
+It will help You understand how the provider You select can affect the dollar amount You must pay.
 Your coverage under the Group Policy includes coverage for Covered Services received from Participating Providers as well as Non-participating Providers.
 The provider You select can affect the dollar amount You must pay in connection receiving Covered Services.